-The State of Oregon Parks and Recreation Department is creating a historic new park in Eastern Oregon.
+The State of Oregon Parks and Recreation Department created a historic new park in Eastern Oregon.
 Cottonwood Canyon State Park is located in Sherman and Gilliam counties along prime John Day River frontage.
-The John Day River is the longest free flowing river in the Pacific Northwest and a focal salmon restoration opportunity.
+The John Day River is the longest free-flowing river in the Pacific Northwest and a focal salmon restoration opportunity.
 The territory contained in the park is unlike any outdoor or cultural experience currently offered in Oregon’s parks.

-The proposed Oregon Solutions project would facilitate the development of a Cottonwood Canyon State Park Education and Interpretive Center, a joint vision between the State of Oregon Parks and Recreation Department (OPRD) and the Lower John Day Conservation Collaborative (LJDCC).
-The envisioned education & interpretive center would offer museum-quality conservation, historical, and cultural programming, educational facilities and print materials at Cottonwood Canyon State Park.
+The Oregon Solutions project facilitated the development of a Cottonwood Canyon State Park Education and Interpretive Center, a joint vision between the State of Oregon Parks and Recreation Department (OPRD) and the Lower John Day Conservation Collaborative (LJDCC).
+Now completed, the education & interpretive center offers museum-quality conservation, historical, and cultural programming, educational facilities and print materials at Cottonwood Canyon State Park.

-Both entities describe the education and interpretive center as an opportunity to create a “gateway” to the John Day River and the four counties it occupies.
-From this “gateway,” students, tourists, residents, and technicians will learn about and conduct research in the high desert and the John Day Basin.
-Past and present interpretive displays will encourage further exploration of the diverse ecological and cultural opportunities through a 4-county road-map.
-A successful center is projected to spur robust economic development through tourism and by providing a platform for life-long conservation and cultural learning.
+Both entities describe the education and interpretive center as a “gateway” to the John Day River and the four counties it occupies.
+From this “gateway,” students, tourists, residents, and technicians learn about and conduct research in the high desert and the John Day Basin.
+Past and present interpretive displays encourage further exploration of the diverse ecological and cultural opportunities through a four county road map.
+The center is projected to spur robust economic development through tourism and provide a platform for life-long conservation and cultural learning.